4 Best Practices for The Use of Animation in Education

 • Demonstrate abstract concepts

-• Liven up case studies
+• Bring case studies to life

-• Encourage flexible learning
+• Promote flexible learning

-• Reduce the learning difficulties of dyslexia
+• Reduce learning barriers for individuals with dyslexia

 Whether in natural or social sciences, there are concepts that are so much more understandable if they could be explained visually for the students.
 We’ll describe some cases below!

-Natural science
+Natural Science

 Here is a great example of the use of animation in education.
 As part of an Engineering course at the University of New South Wales, the animated video illustrates the formation of metamorphic rocks on the ocean floor.
-In other words, it’s a process that can’t be observed due to the length of time it takes for it occur in full.
+In other words, it’s a process that can’t be observed due to the length of time it takes for it to occur in full.

 Such application of animation in higher education is becoming very common.
-The University of Colorado Boulder’s Chemistry Department has a catalogue of animated resources that are also interactive.
+The University of Colorado Boulder’s Chemistry Department has a catalog of animated resources that are also interactive.
 Students can perform certain actions and see the effects, thus better understanding the concept.

-Social science
+Social Science

 This is a simple but good example of how animation can explain a big economic concept in a colorful and fun way.
 In being able to link how the money moves, students can better remember the concept of the circular flow of income.
 Moreover, this method is probably more effective than just using words to explain.